nikaron4ik/o-recipes/README.md

-It's a test project, named recipes, in which i created some not difficult web pages, using HTML, and after CSS to style them.
+It's a test project, named recipes, in which i created some not difficult web pages, using HTML